Jump to accessibility statement Skip to content

 The ceremonies are formal occasions therefore, students and guests should dress appropriately.
 Students can hire gowns from Ede & Ravenscroft.

-After introductions from the Chancellor and Vice-Chancellor, students will be called up from each faculty to be presented with their award.
+After introductions from the Chancellor and Vice-Chancellor, students will be called up from each faculty to be presented for their award.
 When it is your turn, you will be called up from your seat and taken to the foot of the stage.
-Once your name is read out, you will head onto the stage, shake hands with the Chancellor and Vice-Chancellor, before being presented with your award.
+Once your name is read out, you will head onto the stage, bow to the Chancellor and Vice-Chancellor, before heading back off stage to return to your seat.

 After all students have received their awards, the Chancellor and Vice-Chancellor will address the ceremony with their closing remarks before leaving the stage with the procession to end the ceremony.